CoKe: Localized Contrastive Learning for Robust Keypoint Detection: Related Work

-\textbf{Supervised Contrastive Learning.} Contrastive learning, originating from Metric Learning\cite{chechik2009large,weinberger2009distance} at first, involves the learning of a feature space by optimizing the similarities of sample pairs in a representation space.
-The general intuition underlying supervised contrastive learning is to transform the training data into a feature space where the distance of feature representations of samples from the same class is small, whereas it should be big for samples from different classes.
-Popular examples use pairs of samples for loss computation\cite{hadsell2006dimensionality}, triplets \cite{schroff2015facenet}, or N-Pair tuples \cite{sohn2016improved}.
+\textbf{Supervised Contrastive Learning.} Contrastive learning, originates from Metric Learning \cite{chechik2009large,weinberger2009distance, rippel2015metric} and involves the learning of a representation space by optimizing the similarities of sample pairs in this space.
+Intuitively, supervised contrastive learning aims to reduce the distance of feature representations of the same class, while increasing the distance between samples from different classes.
+Popular examples use pairs of samples for loss computation \cite{hadsell2006dimensionality}, triplets \cite{schroff2015facenet}, or N-Pair tuples \cite{sohn2016improved}.

-Recently, contrastive learning has attracted attention from the research community in self-supervised learning \cite{chen2020simple, he2019momentum, wu2018unsupervised, misra2020self, henaff2019data} .
-The main difference in the self-supervised learning setting is that positive examples are usually generated using data augmentations\cite{cubuk2018autoaugment} or co-occurrence\cite{henaff2019data, hjelm2018learning, tian2019contrastive} of a query sample whereas negative examples are chosen as other images in the same mini-batch, while in supervised, the labels are used to guide the choice of positive and negative pairs.
+Recently, contrastive learning has attracted attention from the research community in self-supervised learning \cite{chen2020simple, he2019momentum, wu2018unsupervised, misra2020self, henaff2019data}.
+The main difference in the self-supervised learning setting is that positive examples are usually generated using data augmentations\cite{cubuk2018autoaugment} or co-occurrence \cite{hjelm2018learning, tian2019contrastive} of a query sample, whereas negative examples are chosen as other images in the same mini-batch.

 While most of the supervised contrastive learning \cite{khosla2020supervised} focuses on learning a holistic representation of the complete image, in this paper, we target a more fine-grained task - keypoint detection.
 Keypoints are localized image patterns and therefore require the learning of local feature embeddings.
 The main challenge is that local image patterns can be highly ambiguous (e.g. the front and back tire of a car) and therefore require a contrastive learning framework that can learn to disambiguate local representations, while at the same time being able to learn a distinct representation that can be localized accurately.